dmorrill10/acpc_dealer/README.md

     $ gem install acpc_dealer

-Then run (may need to restart your terminal first):

-    $ acpc_dealer --compile
-to compile the ACPC Dealer and example players.

 ## Usage

 Run

     $ acpc_dealer -h
 to see a list of commands available in the command line interface.